 This attraction is called nyctophilia.
 Don’t worry, it’s not a disease.
-Humans have many inexplicable foibles like this built into their DNA.
-It’s who we are.
-Some say it’s the psyche’s wish to return our souls to the holiest elements of our origins — to a time long before the Internet, religion, even civility itself.
-We ache to connect with our ancient ancestor who once lived by the only laws we’ve truly known, those of Earth, wind and fire.
-There is a special type of serial killer too.
+Humans have many inexplicable foibles built into our DNA.
+Some say it’s the psyche’s wish to return us to our origins — we ache to connect with our ancient ancestors who once lived by the laws of Earth, wind and fire.
+There is a special type of serial killer out there too.

-I brought you here to take you elsewhere.
-Nyctophilia is a lovely, sweet story, but what makes us think we can walk into the night without a care in the world?
-It’s illogical.
-We can’t see into the dark.
-Our eyes aren’t made for it.
+What makes you think you can walk into the night without a care in the world anyway?
+Forget about all that ancestral Earth, wind and fire crap, what you’re doing is illogical.
+You can’t see into the dark.
+Your eyes aren’t made for it.
 Fear should prevail.
-It’s normal to fear the kinds of things that might lurk inside that wild abyss.
-It’s not safe.
+It’s normal to fear what you can’t see.
+It’s not safe to go out at night.
 The danger is real.
-Why go against logic and step into it?
-There’s a simple answer.
+Why go against logic?

-They should.
-I always work hard to gain it.
-To be honest, if history has proved anything, my character is dependable to a fault.
-Sometimes it’s tiresome to be this way.
-Occasionally, I need to take a vacation from myself and go out into the night, too.
-I do it because I also have a primal need of my own.
-Mine is driven to take us into the night to reinstall fear in those who trust me without question.
+To be honest, if history has proved anything, my daytime character is dependable to a fault.
+Sometimes it’s tiresome to be this good all the time.
+Occasionally, I need a break from myself and go out into the night, not because I adore the darkness, but because I’m drawn to those it attracts.
+I have a primal need of my own.
+Mine feeds off the fear I give those who put trust ahead of logic.

 There are plenty of foolish nyctophiles from which to choose.
-One of them won’t make it through the night tonight.
-Tomorrow, other nyctophiles will begin question their trust.
-A few of them will stop being nyctophiles altogether.
-Fortunately, not every nyctophile will be frightened away.
-Some will remain fixated on the night, because that’s who they are.
+One won’t make it through the night tonight.
+Fortunately, not every nyctophile will be frightened because of what happens to one dumb nyctophile.
+Some will remain fixated on the nighttime no matter what’s reported in the news tomorrow morning.